If you resell web hosting, selling virtual private servers (VPS) can be a lucrative new strand to your business.

 Pricing your VPS

-As a 20i Reseller, you get a 25% discounted ‘wholesale rate’ on VPS, so there are profits to be made.
+As a 20i Reseller, you discounted ‘wholesale rates’ on virtual machines, so there are profits to be made.
 If you create packages with different bundles of features, you can present a range of different options.

-You should present virtual private servers – especially Managed VPS – as ‘premium’ products.
+You should present virtual private servers – especially Managed Cloud Hosting – as ‘premium’ products.
 They give your customers an extra step on the upgrade path.
 If they have a growing site, VPS are a way to ensure that they continue to host with you.

 It’s true that a VPS might not be best value for all sites.
 For example, a small blog with low traffic may not get a huge benefit from being on a VPS.
 However, that doesn’t mean that you shouldn’t present it to a potential client as an option.